MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/security/defender-endpoint/android-privacy.md

 ### <a name="app-information"></a>Informações do aplicativo

-Informações sobre pacotes de aplicativos Android (APKs) no dispositivo, incluindo
+Informações sobre **pacotes de** aplicativos Android mal-intencionados (APKs) no dispositivo, incluindo

 -  Instalar origem
 -  Local de armazenamento (caminho do arquivo) do APK